Short Annapurna Circuit Trek Overview

 Scenic drive to Dharapani

 The drive from Kathmandu to Dharapani is very long.
-Also, it leads to the starting point of the short Annapurna circuit Trekking journey.
+Also, it leads to the starting point of the short Annapurna circuit Trekking trek.

 Overnight stays in beautiful villages